Amalio-Hidalgo/Crypto-Price-Action-Forecasting-With-TsFresh-XgBoost/README.md

 7. Pancakeswap Trading Bot

 Multiple paths have been tested and are available:
-1. With Pandas
+1. With Pandas and Multiprocessing
+2. With Pandas and Dask Distributor
-2. With Dask on the CPU
+3. With Dask on the CPU
-3. With Dask on the GPU
+4. With Dask on the GPU